(Last Update: 04/22/2025)

 - VACUUMING: Vacuum the mattress using the upholstery attachment at least once a month.
 This helps remove dust, dead cells, and dust mites.

 In their article, “Healthy Sleep Starts Before You Hit the Sheets,” the National Sleep Foundation emphasizes the importance of our sleep environment: You should “Improve how you sleep with small changes to your evening routine.”
-A supportive mattress for proper spinal alignment.

 The Importance of a Mattress Protector